 Family Planning services do not require a referral or prior authorization for beneficiaries in Medicaid's managed care programs.
 All services rendered to dually eligible (Medicare and Medicaid) patients should be filed to Medicare first.
 Family Planning services that are non-covered services by Medicare are reimbursed by Medicaid.
-Providers should contact the PSC at +1 888 289 0709 or submit an online inquiry at http://www.scdhhs.gov/contact-us for billing procedures.
+Providers should contact the PSC at +1 888 289 0709 or submit an online inquiry at Contact a Provider Representative | SCDHHS for billing procedures.